compose-spec/conformance-tests/README.md

-# Compose specification compliance test suite
+# Compose specification conformance test suite

 This repository contains a test suite for testing Compose implementations to ensure that they correctly implement the Compose specification.
 The current